 On the other hand, suppose the Leavitt path algebras for which Serre's conjecture holds are of the form $L_n$ for some $n \geq 0$.
 We check directly from the relations that every finitely generated projective module over ${L_2}_{-}$ is free.
 Consider the graph ${E_2}_{-}$ from (\ref{cuntzsplice}) that is associated to ${L_2}_{-}$.
-The graph monoid $M_{{E_2}_{-}}$ is generated by the set $\{u,v,w\}$ subject to relations (1) $u=u+u+v$, (2) $v=u+v+w$ and (3) $w=v+w$.
-Set $1_{{E_2}_{-}}=u+v+w$.
-Then by (2) we have On the other hand
+The graph monoid $M_{{E_2}_{-}}$ is generated by the set $\{u,v,w\}$ subject to relations